We are the concrete fiber experts ™

 Find out how fibers can improve your next project.

 Fibers are an ideal ingredient for use in concrete and mortars as a method for improving these materials where they may otherwise have weaknesses.
-Concrete fibers reduce shrinkage crack formation and crack widths whilst also increasing performance in energy absorption and fire resistance.
-Additional benefits such as reduction or elimination of reinforcing steel and increased durability can also be seen.
-Applications with concrete fibers have expanded and new fiber materials are also increasingly capable of replacing traditional fibers such as steel and glass.
+Concrete fibers reduce shrinkage crack formation and crack widths, while also increasing performance in energy absorption and fire resistance.
+Additional benefits, such as reduction or elimination of reinforcing steel and increased durability, can also be seen.

 - Improved load capacity and ductility